ankg/TheFreshmenGuide-WONA/_posts/2015-06-26-campus-groups.markdown

 ####Dramatics Section

 The broadway of IIT-R, you can easily identify the members of dramatics section by their insanely loud voices and a deep, almost incomprehensible devotion to their scripts.
-Known for their fierce perfection in plays that make people laugh, cry, angry and, in a few cases, scared (we are talking about Badal Sarkar’s _Baaki Itihaas_ here), the dramatics section is known to perform 3 stage plays and one street play every academic year.
+Known for their religious practice routines and a fierce perfection in plays and that make people laugh, cry, angry and, in a few cases, scared (we are talking about Badal Sarkar’s _Baaki Itihaas_ here), the dramatics section performs 3 stage plays and one street play every academic year.

-_Recruitment Cracker:_ Loud voice is a must.
+_Recruitment Cracker:_ The Dramatics section is perhaps one of the toughest Cultural Society groups to get into.
+Loud voice is a must.
 Rest are mere details.

-_Downside:_ You will have a hard time adjusting to the audience of IITR.
-They laugh in every play at all the possible wrong moments, irrespective of the genre of the play.

 ####Choreography and Dance

+If
-The Choreography section is perhaps one of the toughest Cultural Society groups to get into.
-If you are a typical Indian dancer who reluctantly dances in baraat, this section is just not for you.
+you are a typical Indian dancer who reluctantly dances in baraat, this section is just not for you.
 Although, saying that it requires prodigious dancing skills (that make Mithun da go Kya baat, 3 times) won’t be totally correct either.
 Choreo (in IITR lingo) trains part-time dancer IITians into